 Water quality is an important factor affecting the productivity of mariculture operations in Hong Kong.
-This department conducts regular water quality monitoring at fish culture zones to check whether the environmental conditions are suitable for fish culture.
+This department conducts regular water quality monitoring at all fish culture zones in Hong Kong to check whether the water quality is suitable for fish culture.

 Red tide management

 An outreach team has also been established to provide rapid responses to red tide/harmful algal bloom (HAB) reports.
-We will find out which plankton species causes the red tide, estimate the area affected and assess the potential risk on mariculture.
-If the red tide occurs at or near fish culture zones, the concerned mariculturists will be alerted to take appropriate precautionary measures to guard against possible harmful effects caused by the red tide.
+We will conduct site investigation, collect and analyse water samples, identify the red tide causative species, estimate the area affected and assess the potential risk on mariculture.
+AFCD will disseminate the information and findings to relevant departments for their appropriate follow-up actions.
+If the red tide occurs at or near fish culture zones, the concerned mariculturists will be alerted to take appropriate precautionary measures to minimise the impact caused by red tide.

 Impacts of development works

 Assessment of potential environmental impact on aquaculture is required for development projects involving fish culture zones, fish ponds and oyster beds, in accordance with the Environmental Impact Assessment Ordinance (Cap.
 499).
 Criteria and guidelines for fisheries impact assessment can be found in Annexes 9 and 17 of the Technical Memorandum on Environmental Impact Assessment Process.

 The ex-gratia allowance is payable to mariculturists, pond fish farmers and oyster farmers who are adversely affected by development projects.
 The department assists in the administration of ex-gratia allowance payment by providing technical assistance in the assessment and professional advice.